leandrosansilva/experiment-objc-like-runtime/README.md

 WHY?
 * Because I was curious to learn how the ObjC runtime works, since I have worked with it for a few months now.

-PS: I am still mostly a C++ programmer, but confess have not had programmed on it a lot recently.
+PS: I am still mostly a C++ programmer, but confess have not used it a lot recently.